CausalityInMotion/BlockInverseGPFA/README.md

-# GPFA_for_sklean
+# GPFA_for_sklearn

-Implementation of GPFA in python for sklearn
+This package is an implementation of the GPFA by Byron Yu et al. in python. \
+Plus additional functional implementations